Quantum and Classical Query Complexities for Generalized Simon's Problem: Classical query complexity for generalized Simon's problem

 In a similar way, $|C_\mathcal{B}^{(i+1)}\backslash C_\mathcal{B}^{(i)}|=2^{\lceil\frac{n-k+1}{2}\rceil-1}$, if $k-i\in I^{(i)}_{back}$.Therefore

 and we get the result as follow:

 \end{proof}

-\begin{theorem} Any classical deterministic algorithm that solves the Simon's problem requires $\Omega(\sqrt{k2^{n-k}})$ queries. \end{theorem} \begin{proof} By theorem \ref{theorem7}, for any subgroup $G_s$ we search, whose dimension is $n-k+1$, there exists at least one element of $S$ in this subgroup, and in the worst situation there exists only one.
-To get $k$ periods of $S$ to form a basis, the necessary range that query set needs to cover is at least $k$ different subgroups, which are denoted by $G_1,\cdots, G_k$, and generate $s_i\in G_i$ for any $i\leq k$.
-The algorithm is successful if the $k$ periods of $S$ that are found in those subgroups are linearly independent, and we need more queries if these periods are linearly dependent.
+\begin{theorem} Any non-adaptive classical deterministic algorithm that solves the generalized Simon's problem requires $\Omega(\sqrt{k2^{n-k}})$ queries. \end{theorem} \begin{proof} By theorem \ref{theorem8}, for any subgroup $G_s$ of rank $n-k+1$, there exists at least one element of $S$ in this subgroup, and in the worst situation there exists only one.
+The classical deterministic algorithm is successful if the $k$ periods of $S$ found from these subgroups are linearly independent.
+Otherwise, it needs extra queries.
+In order to get $k$ periods of $S$ to form a basis, the necessary range that query set needs to cover is at least $k$ different subgroups, which can be denoted by $G_1,\cdots, G_k$, and generate $s_i\in G_i$ for any $i\leq k$.
+The queries are minimal if these periods are linearly independent.